-There are entire marketing agencies and freelancers that specialize in AdWords.
+There are entire marketing agencies and freelancers that specialize in Google Ads.

 Of course, it will cost you.
-But, given the fantastic rate of return that you can get on an AdWords account… it is well worth the cost.
+But, given the fantastic rate of return that you can get on a Google Ads account… it is well worth the cost.

 PROS: You know you are getting the job done correctly.
 They will provide ongoing and maintenance and support on your account.

-CONS: Most of the big AdWords agencies charge $1000s to build out an account for you.
+CONS: Most of the big Google Ads agencies charge $1000s to build out an account for you.
 Freelancers will charge less, but finding a good freelancer can be difficult.

 I realize there are objections, and I will address these now.

-I frequent many piano teacher groups on Facebook.
+I frequent many music teacher groups on Facebook.
 About once a month, I’ll see a thread where someone asks about advertising on Facebook or Google or Instagram.

-Inevitably, there are many people in the comments who say: “Oh yeah, I tried that and it didn’t work.”
+Inevitably, people jump into the comments and say: “Oh yeah, I tried that and it didn’t work.”